Cold Calling vs. Cold Emailing: Which One Works Best

 Some scenarios just call for a human voice.
 Consider reaching for the phone when:

-- The stakes are high - For deals worth six figures or more, investing in direct conversation makes sense.
-That's why 78% of decision-makers have taken meetings after well-executed cold calls.
+- The stakes are high: For deals worth six figures or more, investing in direct conversation makes sense.
+That's why 82% of decision-makers have taken meetings after well-executed cold calls.

-At HyperGen, cold emailing is our bread and butter for good reason.
+At Hypergen, cold emailing is our specialty for a good reason.
 Email outreach shines brightest when:

-- You are in the early stages - Email excels for initial contact with cold prospects, with 80% of buyers preferring this approach for first touches.
+- You are in the early stages: Email excels for initial contact with cold prospects, with almost 80% of buyers preferring this approach for first touches.

 - You're targeting busy professionals: For prospects constantly in meetings or on the move, email waits patiently in their inbox.

 - You need scale: Trying to reach hundreds of prospects quickly?
-Email is your MVP.
+Email is your MVP, and sending to multiple qualified contacts in the same account can boost reply rates by around 93% compared to just one contact.

-- You're dealing with complex buying committees - Emails can be easily forwarded to multiple stakeholders.
-Data shows reaching multiple contacts within the same account increases response rates by 93%.
+- You're dealing with complex buying committees - Emails can be easily forwarded to multiple stakeholders and saved in shared inboxes or Slack threads, making it easier for everyone to stay on the same page.

 - You have visual value to demonstrate: Screenshots, GIFs, graphics, or links to videos can showcase your product in ways a phone call never could.